SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 ### Grunt

-Use [Grunt][grunt] to create tasks which can be run via the command line or by watching a set of files.
+Use [Grunt](http://gruntjs.com) to create tasks which can be run via the command line or by watching a set of files.

 ### Reference